 Potential Delays Before Receiving a Settlement Check

-- The settlement involving a minor
+- The settlement involving a minor.

-- A dispute involving your signed release form
+- A dispute involving your signed release form or legal documents.

 - The settlement involving an estate

-- Issues regarding the signing of your release form
+- Issues regarding the signing of your release form to prevent future liability.

-- The insurance company issuing the check operates in a different state
+- The insurance company issuing the check operates in a different state.

 - Insurance companies failing to forward necessary documents for approval